A projection method for particle resampling: Structure preserving methods for Boltzmann's equations

 \subsection{Pseudoinverses and idempotent projections}

 There are two basic approaches to the pseudoinverse: an appropriate Krylov methods such as LSQR or Moore-Penrose.
-Both of these solvers are $l_2$ projections, but there are alternative norms such as $L_2$ that could be investigated.
+Both of these solvers are $l_2$ projections, but there are alternative norms, such as $L_2$, that could be investigated.
 Moore-Penrose is attractive because it is easier to precondition a square matrix, especially for batch solvers \cite{adams2024performance}.
 Krylov methods are attractive as they can solve singular systems transparently.
 Preconditioning LSQR requires some effort, but the pseudoinverse solves in this work are very well conditioned and unpreconditioned LSQR works well.
-Both of these solvers are available in PETSc without explicitly constructing the normal equations using a \textit{shell matrix} with the operator $M_pM_p^T$ in Moore-Penrose.
-Though we use LSQR in this work, the use of a Moore-Penrose pseudoinverse makes some of the analysis of stability clearer in \S\ref{sec:mp} because it is defined with standard linear algebra operations: $M_p^{\dagger} \equiv M_p^T \left(M_P M_p^T \right)^{-1}$ and stability is easier to understand if we restrict ourselves to non-singular matrix solves.
+Though we use LSQR in this work, the analysis is clearer with the Moore-Penrose pseudoinverse: $M_p^{\dagger} \equiv M_p^T \left(M_P M_p^T \right)^{-1}$, and stability is easier to understand.

 If a collision operator is not used, $L=I$, then combining (\ref{eq:dep}) and (\ref{eq:remap}) results in the remapping algorithm